SharifH/fundamentals/05_chapter/intro.md

 # The Document Object Model

 In previous units, we've relied on `console.log` and `alert` to give feedback to users.
-In a real-life application, however, we'll want to provide more meaningful feedback and make our pages more "user friendly" by allowing users to interact with our site and see the contents of a web page updated in real time.
+In this unit we'll look at how we can provide more meaningful feedback and make our sites more "user friendly" by allowing users to interact with our site and see its contents updated in real time.

-When a browser loads a web page, it grabs the page's HTML and creates a model of the page in memory.
-We can then use JavaScript to access and update the content of this model.
+When a browser loads a web page, it grabs the HTML for the page and creates a model of the page in memory.
+This model is called the **Document Object Model (DOM)**.
+We can use JavaScript to access and change the content of this model.
 When the model is updated, the changes are reflected on screen.

+In an HTML document, elements can be nested inside of other elements.
+In the example below, we have three `<li>` elements that are enclosed within an opening `<ul>` tag and closing `</ul>` tag.

 ```html
 <!DOCTYPE html>